 Coordination was conducted with private landowners from whom additional easements may need to be obtained to facilitate alternative measures.
-Consultation with stakeholders will continue throughout the planning process.
+Landowners were invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.